Dobiasd/treebomination/README.md

 |   |   |   |--- value: [745000.00]
 ```

-results in a ridiculously complex neural-network architecture.
+results in a ridiculously complex abomination of a neural-network architecture.

 ![model](images/model.png)